-Do you have a new product to share in the market that’s ready to be subscribed and used by your target audience?
+Do you have a new product to share in the market that’s ready to be subscribed to and used by your target audience?

 Great!